-- Wash zucchini and slice off both ends.
+Wash zucchini and slice off ends.
 Slice into long strips using the thick setting (1/8”) on a mandolin.

-- Place zucchini slices over a napkin-covered baking sheet and sprinkle with 1 tsp. salt.
-Set aside to allow the zucchini to release some of it’s moisture.
+Place zucchini slices over a napkin-covered baking sheet.
+Sprinkle with 1 tsp. salt and set aside to allow the zucchini to release it’s moisture.

-- Meanwhile, add the ground beef to a large, deep pan.
-Remove casing from sausage and add to the pan.
+Meanwhile, add the ground beef and sausage to a large, deep pan.

-- Break up the sausage with a wooden spoon as you stir and cook the meat over medium heat.
-Add the onion, garlic, bell pepper and mushrooms, along with all the spices.
+Break up the sausage with a wooden spoon as you stir and cook the meat over medium heat.
+Add the onion, garlic, bell pepper and mushrooms, along with all the herbs and spices.
 Cook until the meat is no longer pink.

-- Empty the two cans of stewed tomatoes into a blender and pulse until liquified.
+Empty two cans of stewed tomatoes into a blender and pulse until liquified.

-- Pour the liquified stewed tomatoes over the meat and vegetables, along with the 1/4 cup of red wine.
+Pour the liquified stewed tomatoes over the meat and vegetables, along with the red wine and tomato paste.
 Stir, then simmer over low heat for 30 minutes.

 Spray a large skillet with non-stick cooking spray and brown the zucchini strips on both sides and set aside.